-I am an author-illustrator and with a passion for dogs and direct action!
+I am an author-illustrator and educator with a passion for dogs and direct action!
 You will find both of these things in my children’s picturebook, The King Who Banned the Dark, which was a Guardian Children’s Book of the Month, a Sunday Times Book to Watch Out For, and shortlisted for several awards including the Klaus Flugge Prize for most exciting newcomer to children’s illustration, The Little Rebels Award for radical children’s fiction and the Waterstones Prize.